bankoti/supplychain/README.md

   - Use sample data under `backend/data/sample_data` for deterministic reproducibility.
 - **Community:** Follow the MIT license, adhere to the Code of Conduct (`CODE_OF_CONDUCT.md`), and document major design decisions under `docs/adr/`.

+Reference these following supply chain softwares to think about how to progress in the development:
+Katana, MRPeasy,  Cin7, and Zoho

 Happy shipping!